 \subsection{Observations}

 We observed the Radio Arc in 150 pointings using ALMA Band 3 with a central wavelength of 104.5 GHz (project code: 2024.1.00515.S).
-The resulting mosaic has a resolution of 0.3\arcsec\ and the total observation time on-source was $\sim$3 hours (three $\sim$1-hour sessions), resulting in a sensitivity level of $\sim$100 $\mu$Jy.
+The resulting mosaic has a resolution of 1.5\arcsec\ with a pixel size of 0.3\arcsec\ (for 5 pixels across each beam) and the total observation time on-source was $\sim$3 hours (three $\sim$1-hour sessions), resulting in a sensitivity level of $\sim$100 $\mu$Jy.
 These ALMA observations have baseline lengths ranging from 15 to 260 meters.
 More details regarding the observations are displayed in Table \ref{tab:alma_obs}.

 We note that additional observation time was obtained ($\sim$7 hours on-source) but the polarization calibrator was not observed for long enough in these other execution blocks to obtain sufficient parallactic angle coverage.
 The lack of sufficient parallactic angle coverage resulted in these execution blocks being marked as semi-pass in the ALMA quality check process.
 We therefore chose to not include these execution blocks for the results presented here.